As the second most-consumed beverage in the world, coffee’s popularity can’t be denied. And we owe it all to a little chemical called caffeine.

 The solution is filtered through activated charcoal, which separates the caffeine from the mixture.
 The solution is then channeled back into the coffee beans until they’re 99% free of caffeine.

 This method began in Switzerland in the 1930s, but now the main facility operates out of Vancouver, BC.
 It’s also the preferred method of a lot of organic coffee companies.

-RELATED READING: Which is our 5 favorite decaf K-cups?
+RELATED READING: What are our 5 favorite decaf K-cups?